TART-MSU/HyperQB/README.md

         ```cd tacas```
         ```cd HyperQB```

-Step 1. to complete the setup, run:
+Step 1. to complete the setup in one-click, run:
         ```sudo ./setup.sh```
         all required setup is now done!

-Step 2. test a lighter subset of cases from our benchmark, run:
+Step 2. test on a "light subset" of cases from our benchmark, run:
-        ```sudo ./run_lightway.sh```
+        ```sudo ./run_benchmarks.sh -light```
-        Note: this script contains relatively smaller cases, the expected time to execute this script is ~2 mins.
+        Note:   this script contains only relatively smaller cases, the expected time is ~2 mins.

 ## detailed instructions for use of the artifact and replication of results in the paper, including estimated resource use if non-trivial
 Our goal is to present the experiments of Table 3 in the paper.